Elliotepsteino/ICME-cluster-onboarding/README.md

 ```
 ## Getting data on the cluster
 To get data on the cluster, you can use the `scp` command.
 This command allows you to transfer files between your local computer and the cluster.
-Download the images from the ICME-cluster-onboarding folder in the files on the CME 218 Canvas page.
+Download the images from the ICME-cluster-onboarding folder in the files on the CME 218 Canvas page (in case you don't have access to the CME 218 canvas page, I have included the images in the /images folder on the repo)

 Then upload the images to the cluster by typing the following commands into your local terminal: